SilvinaFigueroa/react-practice/README.md

 ## Description

 Sartre's List is a fashion blog that showcases articles on fashion trends.
-Built with modern web technologies, it presents a clean and responsive interface for readers to enjoy the latest in fashion.
 This project highlights the use of React for the frontend, Vite as the build tool, and Netlify for deployment.

 ## Technical Stack